 The Doctors of Chiropractic at West U Wellness do not just use the same type of adjustment on every patient, but use a variety of techniques to customize a treatment plan for each of our clients.
+Our youngest patient was a few hours old and our oldest was 106!

 The term chiropractic came from the Greek “cheiros” and “praktikos” which together translates to “done by hand”.